Executive Director Bio

 Kim Kenney graduated summa cum laude from Wells College in Aurora, NY with a major in American history and minor in creative writing.
 She earned her Master of Arts degree in History Museum Studies at the Cooperstown Graduate Program.
 Kim became Curator of the McKinley Presidential Library & Museum in October 2001 and was promoted to Executive Director in 2019.

-She is the author of seven books: Canton: A Journey Through Time, Canton’s West Lawn Cemetery, Canton’s Pioneers in Flight, Canton Entertainment, Interpreting Anniversaries and Milestones at Museums and Historic Sites, Through the Lens: The Photography of Frank Dick, and Stark County Food: From Early Farming to Modern Meals (with co-author Barb Abbott of Canton Food Tours).
+She is the author of eight books, including Stark County Food: From Early Farming to Modern Meals (with co-author Barb Abbott of Canton Food Tours) and Murder in Stark County.
+Her ninth book, Exploring the American Presidency through 50 Historic Treasures, is forthcoming in 2022.
 Her work has appeared in The Public Historian, the journal of the National Council for Public History; White House History, the journal of the White House Historical Association; The Repository; The Boston Globe; Aviation History; and the literary magazine Mused.